ByungJin-Lee/Notepad--/README.md

 ### Change Log:

++ doubledeltas : 1.2.0
+    + roughly designed MainActivity, TextViewerActivity, TextEditorActivity
+        + All icons added in this commit is by [Denis Sazhin](https://thenounproject.com/iconka/, "Click to go to his profile") in [Noun Project](https://thenounproject.com/, "click to go to Noun Project")

 + doubledeltas : 1.1.1 ~ 1.1.3
     + solved minor conflict
     + *I forgot to remove my prev project so I did*